On Stanley-Reisner Rings with Minimal Betti Numbers: Introduction

 Moreover, we will prove that the set of all weakly tight simplicial complexes is closed under some combinatorial operations such as join (see Lemma~\ref{Lem:Weak-Tight-Join}) and simplicial wedge (see Theorem~\ref{Thm:wedge-Weak-Tight}). \n

 In addition, we find that (see Corollary~\ref{Cor:Weak-Tight-Range}) if $K\in \Sigma(m,d)$ is weakly tight, it is necessary that $\left[ \frac{m-1}{2}\right] \leq d \leq m-1$ (which is similar to tight simplicial complexes).
-So when $d< \left[ \frac{m-1}{2}\right]$, $K\in \Sigma(m,d)$ is never weakly tight. \nn
+So when $d< \left[ \frac{m-1}{2}\right]$, $K\in \Sigma(m,d)$ is never weakly tight. \n

 The paper is organized as follows.
-In Section~\ref{Sec:Prelim}, we introduce some basic notations and conventions for our discussion.
+In Section~\ref{Sec:Prelim}, we introduce some basic notations for our discussion.
 In Section~\ref{Sec-D}, we prove some basic properties of $\widetilde{D}(K)$.
-In Section~\ref{Sec:Lower-Bound}, we give a proof of Theorem~\ref{Thm:Main-Binom} and obtain some results on the (bigraded) Betti numbers of the Stanley-Reisner ring of a weakly tight simplicial complex.
+In Section~\ref{Sec:Lower-Bound}, we prove some results on the (bigraded) Betti numbers of the Stanley-Reisner ring of a simplicial complex and give a proof of Theorem~\ref{Thm:Main-Binom}.
 In Section~\ref{Sec-Weakly-Tight}, we study the structures and various properties of weakly tight simplicial complexes.
-In Section~\ref{Sec-Tight}, we give a complete classification of tight simplicial complexes.
-In Section~\ref{Sec:Construct}, we describe how to inductively construct all the weakly tight simplicial complexes.
-In the appendix, we list all the weakly tight simplicial complexes with the number of vertices less than or equal to five.
+In Section~\ref{Sec:Taylor}, we study the relation between weakly tightness of a simplicial complex $K$ and minimality of the Taylor resolution of $\mathbb{F}[K]$ and prove Theorem~\ref{Thm:Taylor}.
+As a application, we classify all the tight simplicial complexes.
+In Section~\ref{Sec:Operations}, we study some operations that preserve the weakly tightness of a simplicial complex.
+In the appendix, we list all the weakly tight simplicial complexes with no more than five vertices.

-.6cm
+.7cm